Climate Change in Prince George

 The City of Prince George achieved Milestone 5 in 2011 and was one of the first five communities in Canada to do so.

 Climate Action Revenue Incentive Program (CARIP)

-Climate action is a key Provincial priority and local governments are partners in helping to reduce greenhouse gas emissions and create complete, compact, and energy-efficient communities.
+Climate action is a key Provincial priority and local governments are partners in helping reduce greenhouse gas emissions and creating complete, compact, and energy-efficient communities.

 The Climate Action Revenue Incentive Program (CARIP) is a conditional grant program that provides funding to BC Climate Action Charter signatories equivalent to 100 per cent of the carbon taxes they pay directly.
 This funding supports local governments in their efforts to achieve Charter goals.

-The City of Prince George sends information to the Province on a yearly basis on its corporate greenhouse gas emissions and actions to reduce these emissions through CARIP reports:
+The City of Prince George sends information to the Province on a yearly basis through CARIP reports.
+These reports detail the City's corporate greenhouse gas emissions and actions taken to reduce them:

 Corporate Energy Management

 Downtown Renewable Energy System

 Originally built in 2012, the Downtown Renewable Energy System now delivers heat to 11 buildings throughout downtown including the Law Courts, City Hall, the Wood Innovation and Design Centre, and the RCMP detachment on Victoria Street.
 The fuel comes from Lakeland Mills, which burns sawmill residue to heat water, which is then distributed through a piping system throughout the downtown area.
 Using a renewable fuel – biomass – instead of a fossil fuel – natural gas – has the effect of reducing greenhouse gas emissions by close to 2,000 tons per year.

 Prince George Aquatic Centre Boiler Upgrade